 Sign up for our newsletter and stay in the know.

 The most recent American Animal Hospital Association (AAHA) Canine Vaccination Guidelines say that reported side effects from vaccines vary from injection-site reactions, lethargy, lack of appetite and fever to more serious adverse events, including allergic reactions, autoimmune problems and, rarely, sarcoma or other tumors.
-The decision about when to vaccinate requires a riskbenefit analysis.
+The decision about when to vaccinate requires a risk-benefit analysis.
 Most experts agree that vaccines are critical to the overall health and wellness of our dogs (and cats), but many also agree that giving a vaccine when it is not needed exposes animals to unnecessary hazards.
+Titer testing for dogs can ensure protection and minimize over-vaccincation side effects.

 If the test shows a low titer, your dog may not have immunity.
 The interesting and perhaps odd detail (odd, at least, from a layperson’s viewpoint) is that a low titer is not completely definitive.
 A dog may still have some protection.
 Still, the accepted standard with the in-house test kit is that a low titer means that you and your veterinarian should discuss revaccinating.